SystemsApproach/private5g/software/gnb.rst

    $ cd vars
    $ cp main-gNB.yml main.yml

-The following focuses on a single gNB, which we assume is connected to the same L2 network as the Aether cluster.
+This section focuses on bringing up a single gNB that is on the same L2 network as the Aether cluster.
 In our running example, this implies both are on subnet ``10.76.28.0/24``.

 .. admonition:: Troubleshooting Hint